 Time Management: Students must have to allocate the time for preparing for the entrance exam.
 Time management plays a crucial role.
 Allocate the available time into each subject.
 While doing calculations in mathematics, use short methods and skip unimportant steps to save your time.
 Avoid using calculators for calculations in order to increase your speed and strike rate.

-Analyse weak parts: Analysing those areas where you are taking much time to solve the problems is the best exam preparation tips for JEE.
+Analyse Weak Parts: Analysing those areas where you are taking much time to solve the problems is the best exam preparation tips for JEE.
 Analyse the sections where you take a lot of time and keep an eye on sections where you are the best.
-While practicing papers keep an eye on the mistakes you have made in the first paper.
+While practising papers keep an eye on the mistakes you have made in the first paper.

-Practice quality questions: The more you practice, the perfect you will become, and you will be more confident to attend more questions.
-Practice quality questions more, as doing hundred quality questions is better than doing thousands of questions.
+Practice Quality Questions: The more you practice, the perfect you will become, and you will be more confident to attend more questions.
+Practice quality questions more, as doing a hundred quality questions is better than doing thousands of questions.

-Keep time for revision: Try to finish the paper before the time, so that in the end you get time to revise you paper.
+Keep Time For Revision: Try to finish the paper before the time, so that in the end you get time to revise your paper.
 It's good that you know almost all the answers, but revision is a must.
 In fact, while revising if you find any mistakes, it would be good for you to correct it.

-Practice the format: The format of the JEE is entirely different from the secondary board exams.
-Practicing more and more questions in MCQ format is the most suitable exam preparation tip.
-There is negative marking in exam, so confirm before marking the answers.
+Practice The Format: The format of the JEE is entirely different from the secondary board exams.
+Practising more and more questions in MCQ format is the most suitable exam preparation tip.
+There is negative marking in an exam, so confirm before marking the answers.